VaradK62442/algmatch/src/algmatch/stableMatchings/stableMarriageProblem/DATA_FORMAT_GUIDELINE.md

 4 2 1 4 3
 ```

-which is a case of 4 men and 4 women, where:
+which is a case with 4 men and 4 women, where:

 - man 1 prefers women 2 to 4 to 1 to 3,
 - women 3 prefers man 1 to 4 to 3 to 2,